cheeze2000/elcord-wsl/README.md

     '"I am totally not procrastinating."))
 ```
 ---
-The asset used will be the first key in `elcord-wsl--assets-alist` that the buffer name ends with.
-If you are editing `main.cpp`, the buffer name ends with `.cpp` and the `cpp` asset in the Discord application will be used.
-Similarly, if you are editing `*scratch*`, the asset used will be `emacs` because `*scratch*` ends with `*scratch*`.
-The asset with the key `_default` will be used if the buffer name does not end with any key in the alist.
+The keys in the alist will be [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) objects.
+The asset used will be the first key which the buffer name matches the respective `RegExp` object.

 ## Default Client ID and Art Assets
 #### Assets of the default client `(698809287564328991)`